Community band: Community bands in the United States

 The modern American community band is rooted in European tradition.
-Immigrants, like the German Moravians who settled in Pennsylvania and North Carolina, brought the band tradition with them to the United States.
-The Moravians organized bands in towns where they settled, and they offered both secular and religious music selections.
+Immigrants, like the German Moravians who settled in Pennsylvania and North Carolina, brought the band tradition with them.
+The Moravians organized bands in towns where they settled and they offered both secular and religious music selections.
 The Moravian bands are still playing in Moravian communities, such as in Winston-Salem, North Carolina.

 Community bands in the United States often emerged from militia or military bands.
 The earliest amateur bands in the United States did occasionally include woodwind instruments but band and band music emphasized primarily the brass instruments.
 The popularity of early community bands can be attributed to the participation of thousands of ordinary citizens in these ensembles and the patriotic appeal of the music and performance.

 There is one estimate that there were 10,000 bands in the United States in 1889.
 Of those, close to 100 are still active.
-Wartime patriotism, such as the War of 1812, the Civil War, World War I and II, and even the recent war with Iraq have added to the popularity and number of community bands.
+Wartime patriotism, such as the War of 1812, the Civil War, World War I and II, and even the war with Iraq have added to the popularity and number of community bands.

-In 1921, famous band composer Karl King was influential in establishing the Iowa Band Law, which allowed cities to levy a local tax “for the maintenance and employment of a band for musical purposes.”
+In 1921, the famous band composer Karl King was influential in establishing the Iowa Band Law, which allowed cities to levy a local tax "for the maintenance and employment of a band for musical purposes".
 This law was eventually adopted by 28 other states.

-Community bands experienced a great dying out after the end of World War I, victims of the automobile, new mass media, and a large cultural shift.
-This actually led to a rise in school music programs; the death of community bands left instrument manufacturers without a market for their product, so they marketed heavily to schools.
+Community bands experienced a great dying out after the end of World War I, victims of the automobile, new mass media and a large cultural shift.
+This actually led to a rise in school music programs when the death of community bands left instrument manufacturers without a market for their product, so they marketed heavily to schools.

-The increased number of musicians that learned to play an instrument in high school or college bands but did not pursue music as a career has also provided a rich pool of amateur talent seeking an outlet for their musical abilities.
+The increased number of musicians who learned to play an instrument in high school or college bands but did not pursue music as a career has also provided a rich pool of amateur talent seeking an outlet for their musical abilities.
 An increased availability of music written for concert band has also benefitted the community band from after World War II to the present.